SERVICE PROGRAMS

 LOCATION: Solferino/Quintana Roo, Mexico (just outside Cancun)

-UPCOMING TRIP: JUNE 8 – 15, 2026
+UPCOMING TRIP: JUNE 8 – 15, 2026 FULL

-Elder High School is excited to offer a summer mission trip to Solferino, Quintana Roo, Mexico (just outside Cancun – MAP), June 10 – 16, 2025.
+Elder High School is excited to offer a summer mission trip to Solferino, Quintana Roo, Mexico (just outside Cancun – MAP).
 This service trip will allow students to explore a new culture while completing service projects, spending time in prayer and reflection, and spending time with members of the community we serve.
+The cost is all-inclusive, covering all travel, meals, mission activities, sightseeing, and transportation.

-Summer 2025 Itinerary
+Summer 2025 Itinerary (Summer 2026 TBD)

 PARENT MEETING